Frequently Asked Questions

 How do I become A Registered Dietitian Nutritionist?

-After completing requirements (above) and receiving notification of registration eligibility from the Commission on Dietetic Registration, you may schedule the registration exam.
+After meeting all requirements (above) and receiving notification of eligibility from the Commission on Dietetic Registration, you can schedule the national registration exam.

 What is a Didactic Program in Dietetics (DPD) Verification Statement?